boehmv/2025_UPF1_NMDRHT/README.md

 ------------------------------------------------------------------------

-This repository contains the scripts for the project: <br/> [**Rapid UPF1 depletion illuminates the temporal dynamics of the NMD-regulated human transcriptome**](https://doi.org/10.1101/2024.03.04.583328) <br/> (available as bioRxiv preprint)
+This repository contains the scripts for the project: <br/> [**Rapid UPF1 depletion illuminates the temporal dynamics of the NMD-regulated human transcriptome**](https://doi.org/10.1016/j.molcel.2025.08.015) <br/> (now published in Molecular Cell)

 ## Graphical abstract